-View the hottest Caldwell, NJ homes for sale and real estate below!
+View the hottest Caldwell, NJ homes for sale and real estate in zip code 07006 below!
 Caldwell is a smaller city with just 7,800 residents, but its rich history and convenient amenities make it a great place to call home.
 To request up-to-date information, including sales history and prices, property disclosures, and more about Caldwell properties for sale, or to arrange a private showing of any property listed below, contact your LOCAL real estate experts today.
 Read more about Caldwell real estate.

 This page is updated with Caldwell home listings several times per day directly from the Caldwell, New Jersey MLS.

 Each Caldwell MLS listing includes: the property price, days on the market, square footage, year built, lot size, number of bedrooms and bathrooms, assigned schools, construction type, and other important details as entered by the listing agent in the MLS.

 Review local Caldwell, NJ property tax information and the current listing status (active, under contract, or pending).
 As available, numerous property features such as greenbelt locations, views, swimming pools, and Caldwell neighborhood amenities, including parks and golf courses, will be listed.

 Caldwell is home to more than 7,800 residents living in a total of 3,500 housing units in just a little over one square mile.
 There are children under the age of 18 living in 23 percent of the households in Caldwell.
 The median household income in Caldwell is around $75,000, and the median home value is $450,000

 There are many grand and impressive period homes in Caldwell, many of which were built between the 1940s and the 1960s.
 There are options in the borough for any budget, including everything from custom-built mansions to affordable one-bedroom apartments.